 CIGTKSA(#M7)

 An Authenticator's SME creates a CIGTKSA when control frame protection is negotiated for the first time.
+An AP MLD’s SME creates a CIGTKSA for a link when control frame protection is negotiated for the first time on that link.
 A CIGTKSA has the same lifetime as the BSS, unless superseded.

 A Supplicant's SME creates a CIGTKSA when control frame protection is negotiated, upon receiving a CIGTK from its Authenticator.
+A non-AP MLD’s SME creates a CIGTKSA for each of its setup link when control frame protection is negotiated.

 A CIGTKSA consists of the following: